-The National Glass Association’s (NGA) Protective Glazing Council and Protection Engineering Consultants (PEC) will host the first joint Security Window Design Workshop & Training.
-The workshop and training are set for August 14-16, 2018 at the Westin Tysons Corner near Vienna, VA.
-The 1-day Workshop will be followed by a 2-day version of the PEC Blast Resistant Window Design Training course updated to include natural hazards and additional man-made threats.
+The National Glass Association’s (NGA) Protective Glazing Council and Protection Engineering Consultants (PEC) will host the first joint Security Window Design Workshop & Training in 2019.
+The workshop and training dates and locations are to be determined.
+A 1-day Workshop will be followed by a 2-day version of the PEC Blast Resistant Window Design Training course updated to include natural hazards and additional man-made threats.

-View the full Security Window Design Workshop and Training Schedule here.
+View a sample Security Window Design Workshop and Training Schedule here.

-The Workshop will take place on Tuesday, August 14 from 8:00 am – 5:00 pm and will consist of six 45-minute presentations from NGA members on current and emerging window products and systems in the topic areas listed below:
+The Workshop will will consist of six 45-minute presentations from NGA members on current and emerging window products and systems in the topic areas listed below:

 - Natural Threats: wind, hurricane/tornado, seismic and fire